To start, go to Settings > Import on the left-hand menu bar.

 The upper-left hand corner shows the number of columns you have and the number of columns you have mapped.

 To map a column, select the column type in the search box "What's in this Column."
 Here, you can see the exact collection that a data point belongs to.

 These collections match the collection groupings within profiles.
 Once you are satisfied with the mapping, click "Next" to complete the mapping of this column.

 To make sure the file is imported without a hitch please keep in mind that Custom Attributes are case sensitive (CSV and attribute cases must match).

-Once you are finished mapping click "Inspect" and your CSV will be inspected ensure there are errors in your dataset.
+Once you are finished mapping click "Inspect" and your CSV will be inspected to ensure if there are any errors in your dataset.
 You will be able to fix any errors before the import is complete.
-This step will also ask you if you would like to add a global column to your import.
-Each global column applies a single value to all profiles.
-For example, if you selected Custom attribute for 'What's in this column" then added the value "blue" each profile in your import would have the custom attribute for "blue."

 Once the file has started importing you can exit out of the importing screen at any time and work on other projects!
 Exiting out will not stop the import process.